CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dkim.md

 # REST DKIM API

 SMTPeter gives you the possibility to sign your mails using DKIM.
+When you create a sender domain SMTPeter will automatically create three DKIM keys with selectors "zero", "one", and "two".
+These keys are used to sign your email and rotate.
+If you set up your DNS records according to our [standard suggestions](rest-dns) you don't have to do anything with these keys.
+SMTPeter will handle everything for you.
+If you want to configure your own DKIM records instead of redirecting them to ours, you need to include the public DKIM keys to your DKIM records.
+You can use the suggestions via the [dns suggestions](rest-dns) with extra flag "nocname" for this.
+However, you can also use this API if you just want to obtain these public keys.

+It is also possible to add your own keys with your own selectors to SMTPeter.
 For this to work, SMTPeter needs access to your private DKIM keys.
-The REST API can be used to query and update the list of DKIM keys that SMTPeter has.
+The REST API can be used to query and update these keys as well.
+Note that this is an advanced feature.
+If you follow our standard suggestions, you do not need this part of the REST API.

 ```txt
 (1) https://www.smtpeter.com/v1/dkimkeys?access_token=YOUR_API_TOKEN